 Your Rights and Responsibilities at Work is one of several government publications at this web location that explains Alberta’s employment rules and exceptions in easy-to-understand words.
 With recent changes to the law, some of these easy-to-read publications are being updated.
 You may need to check back later.
 You can also read the laws directly:

-There is also a fact sheet that describes Employment Standards rules for wages, hours of work and overtime for residential workers.
+There are also separate Employment Standards rules for wages, hours of work and overtime for residential workers.

 If you think that you may have been treated unfairly or have a question about Alberta’s Employment Standards, call 1-877-427-3731 free.